msumaylo/msumaylo.github.io/projects/project-6.md

 ## Intro

 This project was the second project for a VR/AR class taken in the fall of 2022.

-For this assignment, we were required to create a program that could be used on the CreateX lab, a system consisting of Microsoft Azure Kinect cameras and projectors that allowed for interactive (work on later)
+For this assignment, we were required to create a program that could be used on the CreateX lab, a system consisting of Microsoft Azure Kinect cameras and projectors that allowed users to interact using their movements.

+## Description